Home » Look and Say / Whole Language

 ”(I)n 1991 three Whole Language professors wrote a book, Whole Language: What’s the Difference? in which they defined what they meant by reading.
 They wrote: From a whole language perspective, reading (and language use in general) is a process of generating hypotheses in a meaning-making transaction in a sociohistorical context.
 As a transactional process reading is not a matter of “getting the meaning” from text, as if that meaning were in the text waiting to be decoded by the reader.
 Rather, reading is a matter of readers using the cues print provide and the knowledge they bring with them to construct a unique interpretation.
 This view of reading implies that there is no single “correct” meaning for a given text, only plausible meanings.”

 Whole language purists were hostile to the look-say method but even more so to phonics.
-Children were given ‘authentic texts’ (highly illustrated commercial storybooks) to read for themselves from the beginning.
-No reading instruction was given as it was decided that children would learn to read as easily as they learned to talk and walk, simply by having unfettered access to plenty of lovely storybooks with a helpful adult on hand, ‘the guide on the side’.
+Children were given ‘authentic texts’ (highly illustrated storybooks with uncontrolled spellings) to read for themselves from the beginning.
+No reading instruction was given as it was decided that children would learn to read as easily as they learned to talk and walk, simply by having unfettered access to plenty of lovely storybooks with a helpful, literate adult on hand, ‘the guide on the side’.

 There is no scientific evidence to support the whole language approach.
-The research cited by its advocates consists almost entirely of collections of anecdotes or ‘kid watching’ (Charlotte Allen)
+The research cited by its advocates consists almost entirely of collections of anecdotes or ‘kid watching’ (Allen.
+2007).

-Reading scores hit the floor in LEAs that took on the whole language fad with unquestioning enthusiasm; in his 1990 paper, Sponsored Reading Failure, the late Martin Turner wrote that about 25% of pupils arriving at south London comprehensive schools regularly had a reading age below 9 years, 10% below 8 years, whilst approximately 50% of pupils arriving at east London comprehensives had a reading age below 9 years.
-(Turner p10)
+Reading scores hit the floor in LEAs that took on the whole language fad with unquestioning enthusiasm; in his paper, Sponsored Reading Failure, the late Martin Turner wrote that about 25% of pupils arriving at south London non-selective secondary schools regularly had a reading age below 9 years, 10% below 8 years, whilst approximately 50% of pupils arriving at east London non-selective secondary schools had a reading age below 9 years.
+(Turner.
+1990)

 ”So to the other achievements of the ‘real books’ movement may be added that of creating dyslexia”